Pandaqi/Pandaqi-Studio/pandaqi-studio/content/librarians/rules/_index.md

 * This player can now, at any time during their turn, _use_ this card for its [power](#genres).
 * Once used, the power is gone.

+The library must always be **fully connected** at the _end_ of your turn.
+That is, you're allowed to create gaps and have cards on an island during your turn.
+But once your turn is over, the library must be one unit of connected cards.

-Draw back up to the hand limit (which is 4 cards by default).
+Finally, draw back up to the hand limit (which is 4 cards by default).

 {{< rules-image src="gameplay_genrematch.webp" alt="Example of how to match or complete a genre, with a 4 in a row." >}}